KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

-# Getting to Know Forth

-# TODO: Screenshots for cursor code.
+# Guided Tour: Writing a Font Editor

-In this chapter, you'll have an understanding of how one typically writes software in Forth for the Kestrel-3, *on* the Kestrel-3.
-This chapter is not directly intended to teach you how to program the Kestrel-3; rather, it's an illustration of what it's like to write software in a native Forth environment.
-Unlike most programming tutorials, I'm just going to dive right into a non-trivial application: a simple font editor that you can use to make custom character sets.
+In this chapter, we will write a non-trivial, but not overly complicated, application in Forth for the Kestrel-3.
+Moreover, unlike many open-source hardware projects, we will do this entirely on the Kestrel-3 itself.
+This chapter is not directly intended to teach you how to program the Kestrel-3 *per se*; rather, it's an illustration of what it's like to write software in a native Forth environment.

+If you're looking for tutorials on learning Forth in general, you might find the book [Starting Forth, by Leo Brodie](https://www.forth.com/starting-forth/) of particular interest.
+The copy I linked to above targets [Forth, Inc.'s SwiftForth](https://www.forth.com/product/swiftforth/); thus, some things will be different for Kestrel-3 Forth, particularly since its foundation, eForth, pre-dates the ANSI Forth standard.

-It's not terribly complicated as applications go; but, it will touch many of the facilities of the Kestrel-3 on different levels of abstraction, and will introduce everything from the most basic to some moderately advanced Forth programming idioms that you might not have thought possible from reading other chapters of this book.
+The font editor we describe in this chapter will touch many of the facilities of the Kestrel-3 on different levels of abstraction, and will introduce everything from the most basic to some moderately advanced Forth programming idioms that you might not have seen elsewhere in this book.

 The program is presented in a manner that allows you to type in the program step by step and to follow along.
 It's perfectly OK if you don't get things the first time around; feel free to revisit this chapter again later.
-As always, if you have questions which I'm not answering, or if you feel this chapter can be improved, feel free to open a Github issue at [https://github.com/kestrelcomputer/kestrel/issues](https://github.com/kestrelcomputer/kestrel/issues).

 If you intend on following along, it's best if you insert a *blank* SD card into the Kestrel-3's SD card slot.
 This way, you won't have to worry about following the instructions and risking ruining data on an existing SD card.
-If you're running the emulator, you can "insert" a card simply by creating a file named `sdcard.sdc` in the same directory that you're running the emulator from.
+If you're running the `e` emulator, you can "insert" a card simply by creating a file named `sdcard.sdc` in the same directory that you're running the emulator from.
 On Ubuntu Linux, you can do this with the command `touch sdcard.sdc` *before* launching the emulator, like so:

     rm -f sdcard.sdc
     dd if=/dev/zero of=sdcard.sdc bs=1024 count=200
     bin/e romfile roms/forth

-## Block Storage
+## Block Storage vs. Files

-You may be familiar with other programming environments in older home computers, such as their many dialects of BASIC, or you may be familiar with programming on today's enterprise-quality environments, using languages as sophisticated as C#, C++, Java, etc.  The one thing these languages all have in common is the concept of the *file*, an arbitrarily long sequence of secondary storage in which you store a program.
+After turning on your Kestrel-3, you might be surprised to find that there's no equivalent of a Unix- or Windows-like command-line environment.
+You cannot fetch the directory of the SD card, nor can you create or dispose of named files.
+That is because these concepts do not exist in Kestrel Forth as of this writing.

-In these environments, you tend to enter your program using some kind of *editor*, typically as one or more modules, which you then save with a single action (e.g., selecting **Save** from a menu, or typing `SAVE "MY PROGRAM",8` or the like).
+With file-based environments, you tend to enter your program using some kind of *editor*, typically as one or more modules, which you then save with a single action (e.g., selecting **Save** from a menu, or typing `SAVE "MY PROGRAM",8` or the like).
 Today, even many dialects of Forth prefer this style of programming, since it lets the compiler take advantage of the tooling and filing systems available to the host operating system.
+Unfortunately, the Kestrel-3's firmware is currently a minimally viable product: it represents only the smallest subset of a luxurious computing environment.
+Despite its limitations, however, you can still get quite a bit of stuff done!

-Since the Kestrel-3 currently lacks a file-capable operating system in its system ROM[^define_rom], an alternative method of storing Forth applications is required.
+Since the Kestrel-3 currently lacks a file-capable operating system in its system ROM, an alternative method of storing Forth applications is required.
 We do this using something called *block storage*.
 Blocks are also known as *screens*, particularly when used to store Forth programs.

-[^define_rom]: Read-Only Memory.
-This is the kind of memory which the Kestrel-3 can rely on retaining its contents even when power is disconnected from the computer.

 A single block stores exactly 1024 bytes, or 1 *kilobyte* of memory (in our case, to the mounted SD card).
 They are identified by number, from 1 to however many may fit on your particular SD card.
 The programmer typically maintains an awareness of which ranges of blocks are used by which programs or which data files.